How Samsung SSDs Fail

 Samsung designs every SSD controller in-house using ARM Cortex-R cores and proprietary LDPC ECC engines.
 This separates Samsung from every other consumer SSD brand.
 Phison, Silicon Motion, and Maxio controllers appear across dozens of brands; Samsung controllers appear only in Samsung drives, with unique firmware structures and unique failure modes.

-The controller lineage runs from the 3-core ARM Cortex-R4 MEX (840 EVO, 2013) through MGX (850 series), the 5-core ARM Phoenix (970 series), the ARM Cortex-R8 Elpis (980 PRO), and the current Pascal (990 PRO).
-The DRAM-less Pablo (980 non-PRO) uses a 4-core ARM Cortex-R5 and relies on Host Memory Buffer (HMB) instead of onboard DRAM.
+The controller lineage runs from the ARM-based MEX (840 EVO, 2013) through MGX (850 series), Phoenix (970 series), Elpis (980 PRO), and the current Pascal (990 PRO).
+The DRAM-less Pablo (980 non-PRO) relies on Host Memory Buffer (HMB) instead of onboard DRAM.

 Each generation increases LDPC ECC complexity to handle the higher bit-error rates of denser NAND.
 Older controllers (MEX, MGX) used BCH error correction; Phoenix & later switched to proprietary LDPC algorithms.
 If the controller fails, the LDPC engine is gone.
 No external tool can replicate Samsung's proprietary ECC calculations on raw NAND dumps.
 Recovery must go through the original controller.